Mount Rushmore Fireworks Celebration: Environmental concerns

 In an effort to bring awareness to the concern with the event, a report was put out by The National Park Service.
-Bill Gabbert, an editor at Wildifre Today and Fire Aviation, stated that “fireworks were used at Mount Rushmore on July 3 or 4 from 1998 to 2009, except for 2002 when it was canceled due to the danger of the pyrotechnic display starting a wildfire.
+Bill Gabbert, an editor at Wildfire Today and Fire Aviation, stated that “fireworks were used at Mount Rushmore on July 3 or 4 from 1998 to 2009, except for 2002 when it was canceled due to the danger of the pyrotechnic display starting a wildfire.
 During those 11 events 20 documented wildfires were ignited by the fireworks during the middle of the fire season”.
 Many of these firefighters were placed around the park in order to prevent any larger blazes.
 The Black Hills is filled with thousands of acres of forest, causing much concern".
 Gabbert further states concerns regarding the “trash that can never be completely picked up.
 Left on the sculpture and in the forest are unexploded shells, wadding, plastic, ash, pieces of devices, and paper”.
 On account of the terrain, cleanup of the pyrotechnic devices is very difficult.
-Joe Lowe, who served as fire chief for South Dakota’s Division of Wildland Fire from 2001 to 2012, stated that the embers from pyrotechnics can ignite the dry terrain surrounding the memorial site, which is why his team was prepared to extinguish potential fires.
+Joe Lowe, who served as fire chief for South Dakota's Division of Wildland Fire from 2001 to 2012, stated that the embers from pyrotechnics can ignite the dry terrain surrounding the memorial site, which is why his team was prepared to extinguish potential fires.
 Firefighters called in crews from other states to help a few days prior to the firework event, as a blaze consumed approximately 150 acres about 6 miles south of Mount Rushmore.